 4. Smart Compose

-Gmail’s Smart Compose feature recommends different words and phrases to its users to help them complete their sentences efficiently.
-This simply predicts what the user might want to say next and shows the suggestion as light grey text in front of the keyboard cursor on the screen.
-The user simply has to press the Tab key to accept the suggestion.
+Gmail’s Smart Compose feature recommends different words and phrases to help users complete their sentences more efficiently.
+The built-in feature predicts what the user might say next and shows the suggestion as light grey text in front of the keyboard cursor on the screen.
+The user must press the “Tab” key to accept the suggestion.

 5. Scheduled Emails

-Not everyone has enough time to reply to emails 24 hours a day.
-The email scheduling feature in Gmail helps fix this inconvenience as it allows the user to compose their emails in advance.
+Only some have enough time to reply to emails 24 hours a day.
+The email scheduling feature in Gmail helps fix this inconvenience, allowing the user to compose and schedule emails in advance.

-You can do this by simply writing your message, and before sending it, just click on the little arrow next to the Send button.
+You can do this by simply writing your message, and before sending it, click on the blue arrow button to “Schedule send” next to the “Send” button.

-This feature is also available on the mobile apps of Gmail and is very useful for users who have to communicate with people in different time zones.
+This feature is also available on mobile Gmail apps, making it a handy tool for users who communicate with others in different time zones.

 To enable keyboard shortcuts:

-- To see the Gmail shortcuts, just press the “Shift” and the “?” keys together, and you should see a whole list of shortcuts.
+- To see the Gmail shortcuts, press the “Shift” and the “?” keys together.
+This will then display the whole list of shortcuts.

 7. Send Email From a Different Email Address

-Gmail has a neat feature that allows its users to send emails from different emails through the same inbox.
-This is different from the multiple Gmail accounts because it allows you to use any email ID, not just the Google one.
+Gmail has a neat feature that allows users to send emails from different email accounts through the same inbox.
+This differs from having multiple Gmail accounts because it will enable you to use any email ID, not just the Google one.